-- Current State During PHE: For all telehealth modalities, providers are required to document verbal or written consent and provide appropriate documentation to substantiate that the appropriate service code was billed.
-Temporarily during PHE, providers are required to document in the patient's medical record circumstances for audio-only visits and that the visit is intended to replace a face-to-face visit. - Proposed Approach: Enhance existing consent requirements to require additional information be shared with beneficiaries regarding: - Right to in-person services - Voluntary nature of consent - Availability of transportation to access in-person services when other available resources have been reasonably exhausted. - o Limitations/risks of receiving services via telehealth, if applicable - Availability of translation services - Rationale: Supports patient choice and equitable access to care by ensuring patients receive necessary information regarding care delivery via telehealth to make an informed choice on service delivery modality.
+Temporarily during PHE, providers are required to document in the patient's medical record circumstances for audio-only visits and that the visit is intended to replace a face- to-face visit.

+- Final Approach: Require providers to obtain consent once before the initial delivery of telehealth services.
+Enhance existing consent requirements to require additional information be shared with beneficiaries regarding: - Right to in-person services. - Voluntary nature of consent. - Availability of transportation to access in-person services when other available resources have been reasonably exhausted. - Limitations/risks of receiving services via telehealth, if applicable. - Notification of the beneficiary's right to make complaints about the offer of telehealth services in lieu of in-person care or about the quality of care delivered through telehealth. - Rationale: Supports patient choice and equitable access to care by ensuring patients receive necessary information regarding care delivery via telehealth to make an informed choice on service delivery modality.